JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/Snowy_ARMageddon/README.md

 But, on the passwords side, the HoHoHacked makes sense and is more interesting.

-If you go into Burpsuite you can injected `HoHoHacked` where the password is and it gives you the username `Frosteau`.
+If you go into Burpsuite you can inject `HoHoHacked` where the password is and it gives you the username `Frosteau`.
 Login using `Frosteau` and `HoHoHacked`, refresh the page, and you have the contents of yetikey2.txt.

 <p align="left">
   <img height=300 img src=./readme_assets/flag2.PNG/>